Kong/docs.konghq.com/app/enterprise/0.36-x/property-reference.md

 Some suffixes can be specified for each pair:
 - `proxy_protocol` enables usage of the
   PROXY protocol for a given address/port.
-- `transparent` will cause kong to listen to, and respond from, any and all IP addresses and ports you configure in iptables.
+- `transparent` causes Kong to listen to, and respond from, any and all IP addresses and ports you configure in iptables.